bilyiv/docker-drupal/README.md

 ## Getting started

-Put your Drupal site to src directory then just run command `sh run.sh reset` then you will have installed drupal website available on localhost with the admin/secret credentials.
-Also you will have the mailhog which catch up all emails from this site available on localhost:8025.
+Put your Drupal site to src directory then just run command `sh run.sh reset` then you will have installed drupal website available on [localhost](http://localhost) with the *admin*/*secret* credentials.
+Also you will have the mailhog which catch up all emails from this site available on [localhost:8025](http://localhost:8025).

+**Be careful**, the `sh run.sh reset` command will remove all data such as database data.

 There are available commands: